Democrats consider expelling Menendez from the Senate after conviction in bribery trial

 It is still possible the governor could appoint his wife to the seat, even temporarily, although he ruled out that scenario during a radio interview in October.
 A spokesperson for the governor said Wednesday he would not comment on potential replacements for Menendez, who has previously said he is running for the seat as an independent.

-Associated Press writer Wayne Perry in Atlantic City, N.J. contributed to this report.
+Associated Press writer Wayne Parry in Atlantic City, N.J. contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.